-The Horizontal Gaze Nystagmus is consider to be the most accurate of the SFST according to the NHTSA.
+The Horizontal Gaze Nystagmus is considered to be the most accurate of the SFST according to the NHTSA.
 The officer administrating this test will have the accuse follow a stimulus, usually a pen or finger, with their eyes while having their head remain still.
-The office will be looking to see if their is a lack of smooth motion of the eye from side to side, look for nystagmus which is repetitive or uncontrolled eye movements, and does the eye start to jerk before it has moved through a 45 degree angle.
+The officer will be looking to see if their is a lack of smooth motion of the eye from side to side, for nystagmus which is repetitive or uncontrolled eye movements, and to see if the eye starts to jerk before it has moved through a 45 degree angle.

-Even though the NHTSA feels that the Horizontal Gaze Nystagmus test is one of the more reliable SFST, there is still ways to challenge the results.
-If the police officer administering the test did not follow proper procedures including moving the stimulus, too quickly or too slowly, holding the stimulus too far or too close to the eyes, not holding the stimulus for a minimum of 4 seconds at a maximum deviation or the looping of the stimulus (curving the stimulus upward or downward).
-Certain medical problems may also result in gaze nystagmus such as physiological disorders, and issues with the brain or the middle ear.
-A brain hemorrhage, epilepsy, schizophrenia and vertigo, are just a few medical conditions that could cause a false test result.
+Even though the NHTSA feels that the Horizontal Gaze Nystagmus test is one of the more reliable SFST, there are still ways to challenge the results.
+If the police officer administering the test did not follow proper procedures including moving the stimulus too quickly or too slowly, holding the stimulus too far from or too close to your eyes, not holding the stimulus for a minimum of 4 seconds or the looping of the stimulus (curving the stimulus upward or downward).
+Certain medical problems may also result in gaze nystagmus such as physiological disorders and issues with the brain or the middle ear.
+A brain hemorrhage, epilepsy, schizophrenia and vertigo are just a few medical conditions that could cause a false test result.
 Issues with the eyes themselves could pose a problem such as eyestrain, eye muscle fatigue and glaucoma.
-Any of these factors mention here can cause the test results to be deemed unreliable.
+Any of these factors mentioned here can cause the test results to be deemed unreliable.

 Walk And Turn

 The final component of the field sobriety test is the One-Legged Stand.
 Here, the driver is told to stand on one leg while raising the other six inches off of the ground, with toes pointed straight, while counting out loud for thirty seconds until instructed to stop.
 If the driver fails two of four “clues,” he or she fails.
-They include: extending arms for balance, swaying, hopping and dropping his or her foot.
+The "clues" include extending arms for balance, swaying, hopping and dropping his or her foot.

 Standardized Field Sobriety Test Challenges In New Jersey